Qiskit/documentation/scripts/nb-tester/README.md

 notebook's code.
 You can provide your own patch code, or use one of our built-in patches.

-You specify patch information as a TOML dict string.
-This dict _must_ inculde a `patch` key, which is either a filepath to your custom patch, or the name of one of our built-in patches (choose from `qiskit-fake-provider`, `qiskit-ibm-runtime`, or `qiskit-fake-provider`).
+You can specify patch information as a TOML dict string.
+This dict _must_ include a `patch` key, which is either a filepath to your custom patch, or the name of one of our built-in patches (choose from `qiskit-fake-provider`, `qiskit-ibm-runtime`, or `qiskit-fake-provider`).